multimodallearning/miccai19_self_supervision/3_organ_labeling_using_approximate_kNN.md

 In our work, we extract feature descriptors at every 4th voxel inside the volume scans for every method.
 To assign labels to these voxels, we rely on an approximate k-Nearest-Neighbor (kNN) search, that we introduced in our MICCAI 2016 submission (1) - [Vantage Point Forests](http://mpheinrich.de/code/vpForest_public.zip).

+We train 15 trees with a leaf size of 15 on the given atlas image database (with *n* growing from 1 to 9 to obtain the graph in Fig.2) and test the accuracy of our kNN-based labeling using the Dice coefficient.

 (1): Heinrich, Mattias P., and Maximilian Blendowski.
 "Multi-organ segmentation using vantage point forests and binary context features."
 International Conference on Medical Image Computing and Computer-Assisted Intervention.
 Springer, Cham, 2016.